Tidal Fence Energy

 What is a Tidal Fence

-A tidal fence is effectively a continuous row of vertical axis turbines mounted in a fence (hence its name) spanning across channels or long straights between large bodies of land such as an estuary or bay and are an alternative to a conventional concrete barrage.
-The majority of the sea water which passes by, is forced through the turbines generating electricity.
+A tidal fence is effectively a continuous row of vertical axis hydro turbines mounted in a fence (hence its name) spanning across channels or long straights of water capitalising on the moving currents created by coastal waters.
+Generally tidal fences are constructed between large bodies of land such as an estuary or a bay and can be incorporated into road or railway bridges.
+They allow the sea water to freely flow through them and as such are an alternative to a conventional concrete barrage.

+Since seawater is much denser that air, the majority of the sea water flowing around as coastal currents is diverted through the turbines generating electricity.
 As they extract mostly kinetic energy rather than potential energy in a flow, the natural flows within an estuary will be less disrupted and have less impact on the environment than tidal barrages although they can disrupt the movement of large marine animals.
-They are cheaper to install than tidal barrages too.

 Then “tidal fences” harness the energy of tidal currents and tidal streams to generate renewable, pollution free electricity on both the incoming and outgoing tides.
 Large underwater turbines are used for harnessing the tidal power to generate electricity.
 These tidal turbines may be Vertical-axis or Horizontal-axis models, determined by their orientation to the sub-sea, rotating a shaft that turns a gearbox linked to a turbine with the help of large, slow-moving rotor blades.